Niching Subset Simulation

 The paper is organised as follows.
-Section \ref{sec:subset simulation} formally defines the probability of failure and gives an overview of the original SuS algorithm.
-BSuS and the BSuS estimator are introduced in Section \ref{sec:branching subset simulation}.
-The strategy for partitioning the input space is discussed in Section \ref{sec:the partitioner}.
-In Section \ref{sec:numerical examples}, numerical examples tackling ergodicity and multi-modality are presented.
-The paper is concluded in Section \ref{sec:conclusion}, including ideas for future directions of research.
+Section \ref{sec:subset simulation} formally defines the probability of failure and gives an overview of the original \ac{SuS} algorithm. \ac{NSuS} and its theoretical framework are covered in Section \ref{sec:niching subset simulation}.
+The heuristics governing \ac{NSuS} and the \ac{HVG} are introduced in Section \ref{sec:the partitioner}.
+In Section \ref{sec:numerical examples}, illustrative numerical examples are presented, alongside more practical oscillator reliability problems.
+The paper is summarised and concluded in Section \ref{sec:conclusion}, including ideas for future directions of research.